 Three senior researchers are organizing and leading The Overpopulation Project (TOP), see below.
 Included in the group are also three Research Assistants, three Mentors, and Associated Researchers, see below.

-Frank Götmark – Project leader; Professor, Animal ecology and Conservation Biology, University of Gothenburg
+Frank Götmark – Project Manager; Professor, Animal ecology and Conservation Biology, University of Gothenburg

 - Overpopulation and human ecology

 - Ecology and conservation of forest ecosystems, temperate zones